McLane History: Engineering Legacy, OEM Partnerships, and Brand Evolution

 The N21-SP was McLane's foray into rotary mowers in the 1980s.

-This era of rotary production represents a unique chapter in American manufacturing, where tools were built with a "lifetime" philosophy.
-While production eventually shifted to refocus on the brand's core reel mower and edger strengths, the legacy of these machines remained supported for decades.
-Company documentation notes that by November 1992, the factory moved to sunset the N21-SP's primary manufacturing run.
+This era of rotary production represents a unique chapter in American manufacturing, where machines were built to be maintained rather than discarded.
+While the machine's legacy remained supported for decades, factory documentation shows that certain parts began to be discontinued as of November 1992 (McLane N21-SP Operator's Manual).
 Today, these rare rotary units are highly prized by collectors for the same mechanical durability that defines the modern McLane fleet.
 To this day, we still get calls from users of their 30+ year old McLane rotary mowers.

 Who Owns McLane Lawn Mowers?